andywer/squid/README.md

 ### defineTable(tableName: string, schema: { [columnName: string]: Schema.\* })

-Define a table's schema, so the queries can be validated at build time with `pg-lint`.
+Define a table's schema, so the queries can be validated at build time with `postguard`.
 When using TypeScript you can use `TableRow<typeof table>` and `NewTableRow<typeof table>` to derive TypeScript interfaces of your table records.

 See [dist/schema.d.ts](./dist/schema.d.ts) for details.